 Community Preparedness and Land Use Planning

-• Understanding your local flood risk and reviewing FEMA flood maps.
+• Understanding local flood risks through FEMA flood maps and local hazard assessments.

-• Knowing the signs of a flash flood: rapidly rising water, a change in water color to muddy or brown, or a roaring sound coming from upstream.
+• Recognizing early warning signs of flash flooding, such as rapidly rising water levels, sudden muddy water discoloration, or a roaring sound upstream.